kcdissanayaka/PHPWebev/phpEx5.md

 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

-- [ ] Feature 1 (Full Name): Title of the feature.
+- [ ] Manage Tour Package (Molagoda Dissanayakage Kasun Chathuranga Dissanayaka): Tour Packge Maintenance.
 - [ ] Feature 2 (Full Name): Title of the feature.
 - [ ] Feature 3 (Full Name): Title of the feature.
+- [ ] Feature 4 (Full Name): Title of the feature.

 > Add features as required.

 ### Feature 1

+As a Admin User of the website I should be able to create/ Update/ Deleate  Tour Pakages so that every visitor can see the lates tour packages in the website.
-Include more detailed information about Feature 1 here.
-Provide links to related code files (github) & link to the feature (shell.hamk.fi) .
+ (Include more detailed information about Feature 1 here.
+Provide links to related code files (github) & link to the feature (shell.hamk.fi) ).

 ### Feature 2